ComplianceAugust 21, 2025

 While firms and service providers across the country may group common searches differently, a deal typically includes the following standard due diligence searches:

-- Uniform Commercial Code (UCC) liens
+1. Uniform Commercial Code (UCC) liens

-- Fixture filings (found in the property records at the county level)
+2. Fixture filings (found in the property records at the county level)

-- Tax liens (federal and state) and judgment liens
+3. Tax liens (federal and state) and judgment liens

-- Bankruptcy (federal courts)
+4. Bankruptcy (federal courts)

-- Pending litigation (federal and state courts)
+5. Pending litigation (federal and state courts)

 UCC liens

 UCC liens are governed by UCC Article 9, which applies to secured transactions.
 More specifically, UCC liens apply to consensual security interests, such as when a company takes out a loan and grants a lender a lien on all or some of its assets.
-Non-consensual liens, such as tax liens and judgments liens — where the debtor did not consent to the lien — are not covered by the UCC.
+Non-consensual liens, such as tax liens and judgment liens — where the debtor did not consent to the lien — are not covered by the UCC.
 The reason this is significant is because the UCC has specific rules concerning the debtor’s name and filing location, while non-consensual liens do not have to follow the same rules.
-As a result, the debtor name under which you search UCC liens and non-consensual liens and the location where you search for them may be different.
+As a result, the debtor name under which you search UCC liens and non-consensual liens, and the location where you search for them, may be different.

 Fixture filings

 Fixture filings fall under the UCC and thus largely follow UCC rules, but a few items are worth pointing out.
 A “filing on fixtures” involves filing a UCC-1 describing the fixture in the collateral description.
 These are filed at the state level following standard UCC rules described above.
-“Fixture filings” should be searched for in the county filing office where the real property is located, and may come in the form of a UCC-1 and the UCC-1 Addendum, or as a mortgage.
+This is the method used when the fixture is still classified as personal property.
+However, when the fixture becomes attached or affixed to the real property, a “fixture filing” is made.
+In this case, the UCC-1 and UCC-1 Addendum forms are filed in the county filing office where the real property is located, which is where the search should be made.
+In some cases, a security interest in a fixture is perfected by recording a mortgage that covers the fixtures.
+This also requires a search in the county where the mortgage was recorded.

 Federal tax liens, state tax liens, and judgment liens